What are Aphids?

 |Myzus persicae (Green peach aphid)||Peach, apricot, other Prunus|

 |Rhopalosiphum nymphaeae (Water lily aphid)||Prunus, various aquatic plants|

 |Uroleucon sp.||Many flowers|

 What do Aphids Look Like?

-Aphids are small insects (six legs) that grow no larger than a 1/8 of an inch.
-Their bodies have an oval form, with two small upright pointed tubes coming from the back.
+Aphids are small insects (six legs) that grow no larger than 1/8 of an inch.
+Their bodies have an oval form, and two small upright pointed tubes coming from the back.
 The colors of aphids are not restricted.
-They come in a wide variety of colors depending on the different aphid species.
-Some range from a yellow to dark, almost black, whereas others can have shades of green, orange, or even red.
+They also come in a wide variety of colors depending on the different aphid species.
+Some range from a yellow to dark, almost black.
+Whereas others can have shades of green, orange, or even red.
 Many aphids species can have different pattern markings across their body.